MASILab/read_config/README.md

 # read_data
-Function which reads a "data" file
+Function which reads a "data" file.
+This is

 # Installation instructions:
 ```